alokrajcse/OrbitX/README.md

 Your own feature-rich social media application designed to keep you connected and engaged with your friends and community 👥.
  <img  alt="OrbitX Logo" height="200" width="200" src="https://github.com/user-attachments/assets/a5ec54ba-9f37-42d6-be69-85c447385d2e)">

-## Requirements 🔖

-* Any Operating System 🖥 (ie. MacOS X, Linux, Windows)
-* Any IDE with Kotlin and Jetpack Compose installed (ie. IntelliJ, Android Studio, VSCode etc)
-* A little knowledge of Kotlin and Jetpack Compose
-* A brain to think 🤓🤓

-## Features ✨

 Our app offers a modern and intuitive experience with essential social features to enhance your online presence.